-It’s just over a year ago since our daughter died.
+It’s been over two years since our daughter, Aya, died.
 Try that for a conversation killer.
 Truly, there’s nothing like it.

-Since Aya died, it’s fair to say that I’ve been on quite a journey of the good, the bad, and the downright ugly.
-But whilst I’d never say I was glad this happened to me, I have met amazing people, learned a lot about myself, strengthened my marriage (80% of couples go on to divorce after losing a child, staggeringly) and truly surprised myself at my strength and ability to handle the unimaginable.
+Since she died, it’s fair to say that I’ve been on quite a journey of the good, the bad, and the downright ugly.
+But whilst I’d never say I was glad this happened to me, I have met amazing people, learned a lot about myself, strengthened my marriage (a staggering 80% of couples go on to divorce after losing a child), and truly surprised myself at my strength and ability to handle the unimaginable.

 I wanted to avoid myself at times, but I couldn’t.
-It’s so common that when people don’t know what to say that they avoid you.
-I witnessed this first hand, even from some of my nearest and dearest, and it hurt.
-It’s OK to be honest, and say you don’t know what to say, because at least then you’re showing that you’re there.
-I often said to anyone unsure of what to say to us that truthfully, I had no clue what to say either.
-You can’t avoid us, and generally, we’re likely to appreciate anything you say.
+It’s so common that when people don’t know what to say, they avoid you.
+I witnessed this firsthand, even from some of my nearest and dearest, and it hurt.
+It’s okay to be honest and say you don’t know what to say because, at least then, you’re showing that you’re there.
+I often said to anyone unsure of what to say to us that, truthfully, I had no clue what to say either.
+You can’t avoid us and, generally, we’re likely to appreciate anything you say.
 The worst thing you can do is pretend like life is just going on as normal and nothing has happened.
 It’s like our child never existed.
 With grief and loss, we’re thinking about the very worst of things 24/7, so it’s not as if you’re bringing up anything we’ve not been thinking about anyway.

 When we lose someone, they’re just gone.
 It all stops.
-There are no more photos, no new memories and life just goes on.
-So please, say their name.
-A year on, I love it when my friends call “Aya” by name – it matters, and it means she existed and has not been forgotten.
-Some of the nicest gifts I received after Aya died were an ‘Aya Star’ which is viewable from the UAE on her birthday, and a beautiful carving with her name on that we keep in our living room so she’s always there with us – we don’t forget, and we don’t want to forget either.
+There are no more photos nor new memories, and life just goes on, so please say their name.
+Today, I love it when my friends call “Aya” by name – it matters, and it means she existed and has not been forgotten.
+Some of the nicest gifts I received after Aya died were an ‘Aya Star’, which is viewable from the UAE on her birthday, and a beautiful carving of her name that we keep in our living room so she’s always there with us – we don’t forget, and we don’t want to forget either.

-It’s a fine line, and we want you to talk to us, but try not to be patronizing and do avoid clichés.
-By far THE worst things people said that really triggered and upset me were, “Your child is in a better place” – I mean, I don’t know about you, but I think the best place for a child to be is with their family and not in a graveyard!
-And please don’t tell me “You’ll have another child soon,” or “It’s not your time”.
-Oh, and don’t ask us if we’re “Better now” either.
+It’s a fine line, and we want you to talk to us, but try not to be patronising and do avoid clichés.
+By far, THE worst things people said that really triggered and upset me were, “Your child is in a better place.”
+I mean, I don’t know about you, but I think the best place for a child to be is with their family – not in a graveyard!
+And please don’t say, “You’ll have another child soon.”
+Or, “It’s not your time.”
+Oh, and don’t ask us if we’re better now either.
 That said, even if you do say something wrong, it’s better than not saying anything at all.

-After we lost Aya, people stopped inviting us to things – baby showers, kid’s birthdays, and social events in general.
-People didn’t want to share their good news with us, and actively avoided my husband and I. Obviously, I understand people don’t want to upset you or “rub it in”, but we also craved just feeling normal again, and it’s nice to feel that you’re being included.
-And while yes, some things may sting a little, we love our friends and family and will only ever be glad for them.
+After we lost Aya, people stopped inviting us to things – baby showers, kids’ birthdays, and social events in general.
+People didn’t want to share their good news with us, and actively avoided me and my husband.
+Obviously, I understand people don’t want to upset you or ‘rub it in’, but we also craved just feeling normal again.
+It’s also nice to feel that you’re being included.
+And while, yes, some things may sting a little, we love our friends and family and will only be happy for them.
 Help make us feel normal again.

-Based in Dubai, Natasha Hatherall is CEO & Founder of PR Agency, TishTash.
-Follow her @tashhatherall
+Natasha Hatherall is the CEO and Founder of PR Agency, TishTash.
+Follow her @tashhatherall on Instagram.